-When reporting data gaps, Checkpoints should clearly indicate whether the 'gap' reflects an absence of data (and thus a requirement for new/additional monitoring), or that the data exists but is currently unavailable.
+- When reporting data gaps, Checkpoints should clearly indicate whether the 'gap' reflects an absence of data (and thus a requirement for new/additional monitoring), or that the data exists but is currently unavailable.
 Often an absence of data reflects a lack of access to data, often due to policy constraints, as opposed to the data not having been collected.
-However sometimes it is not possible to distinguish these.

-• The lack of information on sediment mass balance and the lack of access to important data on fishing activities (existing but difficult to obtain) are major problems and should be addressed as a matter of urgency.
+However sometimes it is not possible to distinguish these. - The lack of information on sediment mass balance and the lack of access to important data on fishing activities (existing but difficult to obtain) are major problems and should be addressed as a matter of urgency.

-- There is a need for expanding the coverage of the High Frequency (HF) radar network to obtain more data in Europe.
-In the US 70% of the coast is covered by HF radars. - Many data sets are unfit for use, of very poor quality and poorly described by their metadata.
+- Many data sets are unfit for use, of very poor quality and poorly described by their metadata.
 Significant time and effort goes into screening large quantities of data to find that only a handful of datasets are useful and usable.
 This effort could be greatly reduced with good metadata.
 There is a particular need to develop better metadata standards for chemical contaminants. - Data access constraints sometimes reflect commercial sensitivities: data may be of strategic interest to a company, or sharing it may raise liability issues.
 In some cases, specialized SMEs collect data for other companies and as such do not own it.
 There is a need to inform the private sector about the benefits of sharing data and provide incentives for them to contribute to open data repositories.
 EMODnet could facilitate safe keeping of data by offering to aggregate and anonymize the data.
-There are also opportunities to improve data accurately working with industry to obtain access to colled.
+There are also opportunities to improve data acquisition working with industry to obtain access to cabled platforms etc.